 Do defendants testify?

-They may testify, but it is advised that defendants not speak at all since they are not allowed to have their attorneys present at grand juries.
+Defendants may testify before a grand jury, but it is advised that they not speak at all since they are not allowed to have their attorneys present at grand juries.

-The prosecution may also subpoena witnesses to testify at the grand jury.3
+The prosecution may also subpoena witnesses to testify at the grand jury.4

 Do defendants get notice?

-Is there any way to fight an indictment in Las Vegas, NV?
+Is there any way to fight an indictment?